-- Article 37 (1) Elementary school must have a school principal, vice principal, teachers, nursing teachers, and administrative staff. - (2) Elementary school may have a deputy principal, senior teacher, advanced skill teacher, diet and nutrition teacher, and other necessary staff, beyond what is provided for in the preceding paragraph. - (3) Notwithstanding the provision of paragraph (1), it may not be necessary to have a vice principal when staffed with a deputy principal or when there are other special circumstances, a nursing teacher if there is a senior teacher taking charge of protective care, or administrative staff if there are special circumstances. - (4) The school principal shall take charge of school duties, and supervise staff members. - (5) The deputy principal shall aid the school principal, and take charge of school duties under school principal's orders. - (6) The deputy principal shall represent duties in place of the school principal when the school principal is unable to perform the school principal's duties, and perform school principal's duties when the position of the school principal becomes vacant.
-In this case, when there are two or more deputy principals, they shall represent or perform duties in place of the school principal in the order determined in advance by the school principal. - (7) The vice principal shall aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal), organize school duties, and take charge of education for elementary school children as necessary.
+- Article 37 (1) Elementary school must have a school principal, vice principal, teachers, yogo teachers, and administrative staff. - (2) Elementary school may have a deputy principal, senior teacher, advanced skill teacher, diet and nutrition teacher, and other necessary staff, beyond what is provided for in the preceding paragraph. - (3) Notwithstanding the provision of paragraph (1), it may not be necessary to have a vice principal when staffed with a deputy principal or when there are other special circumstances, a yogo teacher if there is a senior teacher taking charge of protective care, or administrative staff if there are special circumstances. - (4) The school principal is to take charge of school duties, and supervise staff members. - (5) The deputy principal is to aid the school principal, and take charge of school duties under school principal's orders. - (6) The deputy principal is to represent duties in place of the school principal when the school principal is unable to perform the school principal's duties, and perform school principal's duties when the position of the school principal becomes vacant.
+In this case, when there are two or more deputy principals, they are to represent or perform duties in place of the school principal in the order determined in advance by the school principal. - (7) The vice principal is to aid the school principal (in elementary schools with a deputy principal, the school principal and deputy principal), organize school duties, and take charge of education forpupils as necessary.